Happily Slipping into Our Straitjackets

 Jimmy had reason to be distracted and depressed.
 His older sister committed suicide in the mansion his family inhabited.
 Jimmy couldn’t bear to be in that haunted house, no matter how deceptively beautiful it appeared on the outside.

 Jimmy was best friends with my oldest son.
-The first time my son got into trouble for a fight was on the one-year anniversary of the suicide of Jimmy’s sister.
-(I wrote about some of those experiences in Trouble in Paradise) I think they were around the age of fourteen.
+The first time my eldest son got into trouble for a fight was on the one-year anniversary of the suicide of Jimmy’s sister.
+I think they were around the age of fourteen.
 They were hanging out at the Calabasas Commons.
 Some other kid had been making fun of Jimmy’s sister and my son beat him up.
 I remember rushing down to pick my son up the moment I received the phone call from the Commons security guards.

 They were surprised to see me.
 “Most parents around here wouldn’t interrupt their important dinner, or whatever, to pick up their child.”